 Our virtual care option, Airrosti Remote Recovery is available nationwide.

-(24,000+ reviews on Google across 150+ locations)
+(26,000+ reviews on Google across 150+ locations)

-In this video, Airrosti’s Brooke Green, DC, examines some of the causes and symptoms associated with calf strains.
-She’ll also cover common treatment options for calf injuries and detail how Airrosti’s approach is a little bit different.
+We’ll also cover common treatment options for calf injuries and detail how Airrosti’s approach is a little bit different.

 The calf consists of three muscles: the gastrocnemius, the soleus, and the plantaris.
 These muscles are utilized with any movements involving the knee and ankle joints.
 A calf strain or tear is an acute injury that occurs when any of these muscles are overstretched or torn.